Copariot-Labs/Picwe-miniapp/README.rst

     :target: https://github.com/psf/black

-Simple and rapid application development framework, built on top of `Flask <http://flask.pocoo.org/>`_. includes detailed security, auto CRUD generation for your models, google charts and much more.
+Simple and rapid application of telegrama miniapp, built on top of `Flask <http://flask.pocoo.org/>`_.

 Extensive configuration of all functionality, easily integrate with normal Flask/Jinja2 development.